hahmed1523/MCI_Report/README.md

 - Create seperate workbooks by Insurance compnany.
 Each workbook should have an Enter tab and exit tab.
 - Add another tab to the Highmark workbook for all kids.
 - Adjust the columns widths dynamically.

-## Use example folder to test the code.